 Instructors, programs, editors, and publishers may establish limits on the use of direct quotations.
 Consult your instructor or editor if you are concerned that you may have too much quoted material in your paper.

 This page addresses how to format short quotations and block quotations.
-Additional information is available below about how to:
+Additional information is available about how to:

 For quotations of fewer than 40 words, add quotation marks around the words and incorporate the quote into your own text—there is no additional formatting needed.
 Do not insert an ellipsis at the beginning and/or end of a quotation unless the original source includes an ellipsis.